-6. Conclusion
+7. Conclusion

 This study incorporates some realistic features that are likely to be associated with the inventory of any material.
-Decay (deterioration) overtime for any material product and occurrence of shortages in inventory are natural phenomenon in real situations using Genetic Algorithm.
+Decay (deterioration) overtime for any material product and occurrence of shortages in inventory are natural phenomenon in real situations using Genetic Algorithm and Particle swarm optimization.
 Inventory shortages are allowed in the model.
-In many cases customers are conditioned to a shipping delay, and may be willing to wait for a short time in order to get their first choice using Genetic Algorithm.
-Generally speaking, the length of the waiting time for the next replenishment is the main factor for deciding whether the backlogging will be accepted or not using Genetic Algorithm.
+In many cases customers are conditioned to a shipping delay, and may be willing to wait for a short time in order to get their first choice using Genetic Algorithm and Particle swarm optimization.
+Generally speaking, the length of the waiting time for the next replenishment is the main factor for deciding whether the backlogging will be accepted or not using Genetic Algorithm and Particle swarm optimization.
 The willingness of a customer to wait for backlogging during a shortage period declines with the length of the waiting time.
-Thus, inventory shortages are allowed and partially backordered in the present chapter and the backlogging rate is considered as a decreasing function of the waiting time for the next replenishment using Genetic Algorithm.
-Demand rate is taken as exponential ramp type function of time, in which demand decreases exponentially for the some initial period and becomes steady later on using Genetic Algorithm.
+Thus, inventory shortages are allowed and partially backordered in the present chapter and the backlogging rate is considered as a decreasing function of the waiting time for the next replenishment using Genetic Algorithm and Particle swarm optimization.
+Demand rate is taken as exponential ramp type function of time, in which demand decreases exponentially for the some initial period and becomes steady later on using Genetic Algorithm and Particle swarm optimization.
 Since most decision makers think that the inflation does not have significant influence on the inventory policy, the effects of inflation are not considered in some inventory models.
-However, from a financial point of view, an inventory represents a capital investment and must complete with other assets for a firm's limited capital funds using Genetic Algorithm.
-Thus, it is necessary to consider the effects of inflation on the inventory system using Genetic Algorithm.
-Therefore, this concept is also taken in this model using Genetic Algorithm.
+However, from a financial point of view, an inventory represents a capital investment and must complete with other assets for a firm's limited capital funds using Genetic Algorithm and Particle swarm optimization.
+Thus, it is necessary to consider the effects of inflation on the inventory system using Genetic Algorithm and Particle swarm optimization.
+Therefore, this concept is also taken in this model using Genetic Algorithm and Particle swarm optimization.
 From the numerical illustration of the model, it is observed that the period in which inventory holds increases with the increment in backlogging and ramp parameters while inventory period decreases with the increment in deterioration and inflation parameters.
-Initial inventory level decreases with the increment in deterioration, inflation and ramp parameters while inventory level increases with the increment in backlogging parameter using Genetic Algorithm.
-The total average cost of the system goes on increasing with the increment in the backlogging and deterioration parameters while it decreases with the increment in inflation and ramp parameters.
+Initial inventory level decreases with the increment in deterioration, inflation and ramp parameters while inventory level increases with the increment in backlogging parameter using Genetic Algorithm and Particle swarm optimization.
+The total average cost of the system goes on increasing with the www.ijcrt.org increment in the backlogging and deterioration parameters while it decreases with the increment in inflation and ramp parameters.
 The proposed model can be further extended in several ways.
-For example, we could extend this deterministic model in to stochastic model using Genetic Algorithm.
-Also, we could extend the model to incorporate some more realistic features, such as quantity discount or the unit purchase cost, the inventory holding cost and others can also taken fluctuating with time using Genetic Algorithm.
+For example, we could extend this deterministic model in to stochastic model using Genetic Algorithm and Particle swarm optimization.
+Also, we could extend the model to incorporate some more realistic features, such as quantity discount or the unit purchase cost, the inventory holding cost and others can also taken fluctuating with time using Genetic Algorithm and Particle swarm optimization.